unstoppabledomains/dev-docs/d-websites/connecting-your-dwebsite.md

 ## Step 2b: Manually Upload Your Website to IPFS

-If you decide not to use the UD IPFS Uploader, you will need to upload the site yourself and get the resulting IPFS hash.
+If you decide not to use the UD IPFS Uploader, you will need to upload the site yourself and retrieve the resulting IPFS hash.
 There are many options for doing this.

 ### IPFS Deploy